-LD 741 An Act to Increase Preparedness for Solar Power Adoption in Maine (Sponsored by Rep. Skold of Portland)

-This bill requires the Technical Building Codes and Standards Board to ensure that the Maine Uniform Building and Energy Code includes standards for the construction of new commercial buildings contained in Appendix CB of the 2021 edition of the International Energy Conservation Code.
+LD 741 An Act to Increase Preparedness for Solar Power Adoption in Maine (Sponsored by Rep. Skold of Portland) DEAD commercial buildings contained in Appendix CB of the 2021 edition of the International Energy Conservation Code.
 The bill also requires the board to define "new commercial buildings" to exclude buildings that have received all necessary permits and approvals before July 1, 2026, and any buildings that receive funding from the Maine State Housing Authority.